skypjack/entt/README.md

 The `get` member function template gives direct access to the tag as stored in the underlying data structures of the registry.

-As shown above, in almost all the cases the entity identifier isn't required, since a single instance component can have only one associated entity and therefore it doesn't make much sense to mention it explicitly.<br/>
+As shown above, in almost all the cases the entity identifier isn't required.
+Since a single instance component can have only one associated entity, it doesn't make much sense to mention it explicitly.<br/>
 To find out who the owner is, just do the following:

 ```cpp